Smoke and Mirrors

 “So yes, I could taste you and see if there is anything unusual.”

 She weighed the risk.
 In such a public place, she was fairly certain nothing scary was going to happen to her.
-Certainly nothing that would put her in danger.
-She didn’t fully trust Levi yet, but didn’t think he would let her get drained by a vampire.
+Surely nothing that would put her in danger.
+She didn’t fully trust Levi yet but didn’t think he would let her get drained by a vampire.
 At least she hoped he wouldn't.

 After a few more seconds of contemplation, she made up her mind.